-If public bodies carry on economic activities, they are subject to abuse of dominance rules with regard to those activities.
+If public bodies carry on economic activities, they are subject to abuse of dominance rules regarding those activities.
 Public bodies, however, are not subject to the dominance rules with respect to their public tasks.

-For example, in Eurocontrol, the exercise of powers relating to the control and supervision of air space were not of an economic nature (despite the fact that Eurocontrol collected route charges) and it did not therefore constitute an undertaking for those purposes (Case C-364/92 Eurocontrol ECLI:EU:C:1994:7).
+For example, in Eurocontrol, the exercise of powers relating to the control and supervision of air space was not of an economic nature and Eurocontrol therefore did not constitute an undertaking for those purposes (Case C-364/92 Eurocontrol ECLI:EU:C:1994:7).